CodingCooker215/stock_track/README.md

 # stock_track
-Very quick project I did (less than an hour) to track my current stock profits.
+Dumb project to track stocks

 Uses bubble sort to sort algo (I know it's not the most efficient but it works well for my purposes)